PelionIoT/pelion-ready-example/README.md

 ### Mbed Online IDE

 1. Import the application into the Online IDE.
-2. Add the API key to establish connection to Mbed Cloud.
+2. Add the API key to establish connection to Pelion Device Management.
 3. Install the developer certificate.
 4. Compile and program.